-Unified Magento 2 Website- Where B2B and B2C Combines
+Benefits of Unified Magento 2 Website- Where B2B and B2C Combines

 Let’s face it!
 Building a B2B website is a costly affair.
 You need to spend a lot of time and effort to make up and running the B2B website in the eCommerce domain.
 But then, if you have an existing B2C website, you can readily expand it toward B2B at a reasonable cost.
 It has many advantages, such as:

 1. Universal management

 As we discussed in the first part of this blog, when it comes to the online platform, B2B and B2C models are not much different.
 They share common characteristics online and therefore, it is easy to manage them with the help of a unified database.
 It significantly improves your efficiency and boosts your business.

 Here are the major benefits of unified management: